 Read More »Bark and Lenticel: A Brief Discussion

-Bark is the outermost covering of stems and roots of woody plants (especially trees), and is composed of periderm, cortex, and phloem.
-A lenticel is a porous tissue consisting of cells with large intercellular spaces in the periderm of the secondarily thickened organs and the bark of woody stems and roots of …
+The bark is the outermost covering of stems and roots of woody plants (especially trees) and is composed of periderm, cortex, and phloem.
+A lenticel is a porous tissue consisting of cells with large intercellular spaces in the periderm of the secondarily thickened organs and the bark of woody stems and roots …

 Read More »Internal Structure of Wood